brendt/phpstorm-light-lite-theme/README.md

 # A minimalistic light colour scheme for PhpStorm

+If you need convincing of a light colour scheme, I'd like to direct you to [a post](*https://stitcher.io/blog/a-programmers-cognitive-load) on the topic.

 Colours are based on Google's logo:

 | Colours | | | |